bybbsy/vue-exchanger/README.md

 ```

-I used OOCSS approach to style this component.
+I used **OOCSS** approach to style this component.
 Each component has styles of structure and skin

 ### Vuex-smart-module
 This library provied a bit different way of creating vuex store from default vuex.
 I used it to create the store and the modules

+### Axios
+I implemented a **custom axios class** that provides you with post, put, update, delete methods that wrapped in try catch.
+Also for mock api I created an interceptor.

+### Chart JS
+I used chart js to show information about butcoin trades and to show result of quiz.